LHAGELS/LHAGELS.github.io/_pages/about.md

 I am ready to apply my Data Science skills to solve **Marketing, Sales, Logistic or Product problems** full-time as Junior Data Scientist.

 ## Hobbies
-To balance the pressure of studying, I love to go for a run or visit the gym.
+To balance the pressure of studying, I love to **go for a run or visit the gym**.
 Otherwise, I really love quiet places and surroundings to keep up with my current book.
 {: .text-justify}